Protocol aware IPsec/TLS/MACsec/DTLS packet engine with classifier and in-line interface for multi-core server processors

 Supported by Driver development kit, QuickSec IPsec toolkit, Linaro ODP.

-The PacketEngine-IP-197 (EIP-197) security packet engine is comprised of an in-line streaming interface, a look-aside bus interface, an IPsec classifier, a packet transform engine and an optional post decryption processor.
+The EIP-197 Multi-Protocol Engine is a protocol aware packet engine IP comprised of an in-line streaming interface, a look-aside bus interface, an IPsec classifier, a packet transform engine and an optional post decryption processor.
 The packet engine is used as a bus master in the data plane of the system and processes packets with very little CPU intervention.
 This engine supports an AXI streaming interface, an AMBA (AXI, AHB, TCM) SoC bus interface and can be delivered in different configurations to support multiple performance grades from 5 to 50Gbps, and cascadable up to 200Gbps.
-Compared to the PacketEngine-IP-98 it offers higher performance, in-line bump in the wire and bump in the stack systems, and it is able to handle extreme read latencies without performance loss.
+Compared to the other Multi-Protocol engines it offers higher performance, in-line bump in the wire and bump in the stack systems, and it is able to handle extreme read latencies without performance loss.
 It has a variety of interfaces to cover many different use cases and integration options tailored to all the supported protocols.

 - Silicon-proven implementation